Jembulat Boletuqo: Family name

-The princely family Boletoqo inherited its last name and the title of “Prince of Princes” from its legendary ancestor, Boletoqo, who was famous for his “wisdom and strictness”.
+The princely family Boletuqo inherited its last name and the title of “Prince of Princes” from its legendary ancestor, Boletuqo, who was famous for his “wisdom and strictness”.

 Personality

 His personality has invariably attracted the attention of historiographers of the Caucasian War.
 According to KF Stahl, he “had a tremendous influence on the entire Trans-Kuban region.
 He was famous for his courage, strong character and tough will".

 V. A. Potto: "With fearlessness he combined an extraordinary gift of eloquence, an astute mind, an iron will ...
 Whole legends circulated about him, and folk bards praised his deeds in their songs."

 Life

-At the beginning of the 19th century, the population of the Temirgoy principality was about 30,000 people.
-The eldest prince of the Boletoqo family inherited the title of the Great Prince.
-Since the birth of Jembulat, the political situation inside the Temirgoy principality was highly unstable because it was situated between two great powers in the region, the Russian and Ottoman Empires.
+At the beginning of the 19th century, the population of the Principality of Chemguy was about 30,000 people.
+The eldest prince of the Boletuqo family inherited the title of the Great Prince.
+Since the birth of Jembulat, the political situation inside the Principality of Chemguy was highly unstable because it was situated between two great powers in the region, the Russian and Ottoman Empires.